Minivera/definitely-not-remix/README.md

 # Defrost

-Defrost is a non-apologetic [Remix](https://remix.run/) clone created to explore the inner workings of the framework and get rid of a lot of the magic that powers it.
-If you're interested in rebuilding the wheel to get rid of the fancy decision the Remix took, then read on.
+Defrost is a non-apologetic [Remix](https://remix.run/) clone created to explore the inner workings of the framework, without a lot of the magic that powers it.
+If you're interested in rebuilding the wheel to get rid of the fancy decisions the Remix team took, then read on.
 If you're looking to build great full-stack apps with node.js, I recommend using Remix instead.

 > Defrost's name was inspired by various pronunciations of DEFNR, an acronym meaning "DEFinitely Not Remix."